Houmaneskandani/CS-166-Project/README.md

     If all the inputs are valid, we use an INSERT statement to create a new  record containning the inputted information in the Plane table

  > • Add Pilot: Ask the user for details of a pilot and add it to the DB

+    To implement this requirement, we ask the user to input various information for a new pilot (pilotNumber, fullname, nationality).

+    - To validate the pilot number, we check if there is any row in the Pilot table with the inputted pilot number.
+If there is then we ask for a new pilot number otherwise we continue.

+    - To validate the fullname, we verify that inputted fullname is not empty.

+    - To validate the nationality, we verify that inputted nationality is not empty.

+    - If all the inputs are valid, we use an INSERT statement to create a new  record containning the inputted information in the pilot table

  > • Add Flight: Ask the user for details of a flight and add it to the DB